 Symptoms of Breastfeeding Thrush

 Correctly diagnosing a yeast infection on the breast can be difficult.
 A study published in the Journal of Human Lactation [20.3 (2004): 288-295], found some interesting correlations between symptoms and the presence of thrush on the breast.
-The study defined shiny or flaky skin of the nipple or areola as signs of breast thrush; and, burning pain of the nipple or areola, sore but not burning nipples, stabbing breast pain, and non stabbing breast pain as symptoms of this condition.
+The study defined shiny or flaky skin, of the nipple or areola, as signs of breast thrush.
+And, burning pain of the nipple or areola, sore but not burning nipples, stabbing breast pain, and non stabbing breast pain were also symptoms of this condition.

 Prevalence of Breastfeeding Thrush

 A study of 117 women, who were currently breastfeeding, was published in the Journal of Obstetric, Gynecologic, & Neonatal Nursing [40.6 (2011): 753-764].
 The study examined these women during the first year after the child was born.
 A little over half of the women maintained regular breast feeding—56% to be exact.
 Of the 56% who regularly breastfed, 23% of them developed some form of breast infection.
 The study found that, of the women who had a breast infection, the following reasons were the cause: